Pig racing: Australia

 Pig racing is practised in Australia.
 The MTV Promotions Pig Racing hosts pig racing events which cover all Major Royal Shows and have been running since 1993.
 The pigs are trained through a 4-week course to prepare them mentally and physically for the race.
 The pigs run a 50 m track in a 10 × 20 m space and there are two races within the 15-minute show production.
 The pigs get ready at the starting gates while their coloured vests are fitted on them and they wait for the whistle to be blown before they start to race.

 Noah's Farm Thoroughbred Pig Racing hosts pig races for entertainment purposes and fundraisers for organisations.
 The pigs are raised in free-range conditions and begin training for races when they are approximately 5 to 6 weeks of age.
 For the race, five pigs are pitted against each other wearing coloured jackets.
 The track dimensions are 14 × 6 m, and 15 to 20 small square bales of hay are used as obstacles.
 The race begins with a bugle call as the pigs begin to position themselves in their starting box and wait for the commencement of the race.
 The crowd counts down from five and then the starting gate opens once the count is finished.
 On the course, the pigs face tyres, gates and a maze of hay bales.
 The pigs start to race when they are around 4 weeks old an after being weaned, they continue racing until they are around 12 to 15 weeks old.
 For each race, a "Race Steward" is picked from the crowd to oversee the pig race.
 Children are allowed to name each pig, and the best name wins a prize.

-The 2003 Easter Show in Melbourne held a pig racing event in Olympic Boulevard.
+The 2003 Sydney Royal Easter Show in held a pig racing event on Olympic Boulevard.
 The race featured nine pigs racing around a 36 m track.